Other Student Opportunities

 - Forum For Young Canadians - for any high school students 15 to 19 years of age.

-- Health Sciences Career Camp - summer program for students in grades 10 - 12
+- Health Sciences Career Camp - a summer program for students in grades 10 - 12

 - Heritage Youth Researcher Summer Program - current grade 11 Red Deer students may apply to U of A or U of C having an average of 85% in Math and Science courses.